Free Voters: History

 Following the 2019 European Parliament election in Germany, the Free Voters sit in the Renew Europe group in the European Parliament with two MEPs.
 In the European Committee of the Regions, the Free Voters sit in the Renew Europe CoR group with one alternate member for the 2025-2030 mandate.

 In the 2021 Rhineland-Palatinate state election, the Free Voters entered the Landtag of Rhineland-Palatinate for the first time, amassing 5.4% of the vote and six seats.

 In the 2021 federal election, the Free Voters received 2.4% of the national vote (1,125,667 votes in total), winning roughly half of those votes from the state of Bavaria, where it received 7.5% (566,880 votes) of the vote and came 5th.
 The Free Voters hence became the most voted for party that failed to receive Bundestag seats.

 In the 2023 Bavarian state election, the Free Voters remained the second largest party and continued its coalition with the CSU, increasing its vote share to 15.8% of the vote and 37 seats.

 In the 2024 European Parliament election in Germany, the Free Voters won 2.7% of the vote and three seats, electing Christine Singer, Joachim Streit and Engin Eroglu to the European Parliament.

 In the 2024 Saxony state election, the Free Voters entered the Landtag of Saxony for the first time.
 Despite failing to reach the 5% threshold with only 2.3% of the vote, the party won a direct mandate in the Leipzig Land III constituency, electing Matthias Berger to the Landtag.

 In the 2025 federal election, the Free Voters would fall to 1.55% of the vote, failing to clear 5% in Bavaria.

+In the 2026 Rhineland-Palatinate state election, the Free Voters failed to reach the 5% threshold and lost all their seats in the Landtag of Rhineland-Palatinate.